 The combination with the casement window in the middle (shown above) is ideal for windows with drapes or curtains.
 You can still open the curtains to the sides and have the window open without the wind blowing fabric all over the place.

 The combination below is called a casement-fix-casement and features casement windows on each side of the fixed unit.
 This type of combination is ideal if you are considering getting horizontal blinds for your windows.
-The blinds can be lifted to operate the window, and the unit still provides great views without the covers getting in the way.
+This way the blinds can be lifted to operate the window, and the unit still provides great views without the covers getting in the way.

 Although you should consider getting the most efficient windows for your master bedroom, it is still good to get some additional upgrades.
 Some of these upgrades further improve the energy efficiency of your home, but they are all designed to make your room more comfortable.

-Depending on where you buy your windows from, there is a good chance they already come with one or two Low Emissivity coatings.
-Low Emissivity coatings are a great add-on to windows because they serve several purposes.
+Depending on where you buy your windows from, there is a good chance they already come with one or two Low Emissivity (Low-E) coatings.
+Low Emissivity coatings are a great add-on to windows because they serve more than one purpose.
 Low-E keeps your home warmer in the winter by retaining more heat inside and preventing it from escaping.
-In the summer, the coating keeps the cool air in and reflects bad UV radiation from damaging your home and furniture.
+In the summer the coating keeps the cool air in and reflects bad UV radiation preventing damage and fading to your home and furniture.

 Depending on which side of the house your windows are located and how much direct sunlight they receive, you may benefit from getting additional Low-E coatings.
-Windows on South and West facing walls generally receive more direct Sun exposure and UV.
-It is good to consider extra coatings in these rooms.
+Windows on South and West facing walls generally receive more direct Sunlight and therefore more UV.
+It is good to consider extra Low-E coatings in these rooms.

 SSP Glass, known as soundproof and security glass, is another great upgrade you may consider in your master bedrooms.
 While security is not always a priority for master bedrooms because these windows are often on the second floor, having soundproof windows in a room where you sleep can improve your comfort and well-being even more.

-Because master bedroom windows are often located on the second floor or in a hard to reach the place at the side of the house, cleaning and maintaining them can be a hassle.
-If that’s the case with your property you may want to consider getting windows with a SimplyClean coating.
+Because master bedroom windows are often located on the second floor or in a hard to reach place at the side of the house, cleaning and maintaining them can be a hassle.
+If that’s the case with your bedroom windows you may want to consider getting the SimplyClean coating as an additional upgrade.

 SImplyClean is a coating that is applied on the exterior side of the glass.
-As dust and debris gather on the surface of the coating, it is depleted and dissolved under the direct sunlight.
-When it rains, the broken down particles are washed away.
+As dust and debris gather on the surface of the coating, the coating depletes and dissolves dirt under the direct sunlight.
+When it rains, the broken down particles are washed away, leaving the glass clean.
 Having a SimplyClean coating on the windows also means they will not have streaks after they are washed or rained on.